caydie-tran/ARHackathon/README.md

 3. Landscaping

 ## Overview
-1. Select a scary object
+1. Select a scary object (default Slenderman)
-2. Walk around
+2. Walk around your space
 3. Your selected object will pop up on your screen at a random time
 4. You have 1 second to look away from it before you DIE
 5. Survive the 30 seconds to win the game